Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Non-asymptotic analysis of PT algorithms

 In the PT literature, $\tau$ is commonly referred to as the \emph{round trip rate} and has been used to compare the effectiveness of various PT algorithms \cite{katzgraber2006feedback,lingenheil2009efficiency}.
 Empirically we observed that round trips per unit cost strongly correlate with ESS per unit cost as seen in Figure \ref{fig_ESSvsRoundTrip}, making the round trip rate a natural objective function to compare and tune parallel tempering algorithms.

 Another performance metric commonly used in the PT literature is the \emph{expected square jump distance} (ESJD) \cite{atchade_towards_2011, kone_selection_2005}.
 While this criterion is useful within the context of reversible PT for selecting the optimal number of parallel chains, the ESJD is too coarse to compare reversible to non-reversible PT methods as, for any given annealing schedule, the ESJD is identical in both cases.
-Moreover, it is not well motivated for non-reversible PT since the annealing parameter process does not exhibit diffusive behaviour (see Figure \ref{fig:swaps} and Section \ref{sec:scalinglim}).